 Rapidly Compare Chosen Scenarios

-The Scenario Explorer allows for dynamic, rapid comparison of up to four scenarios simultaneously.
+The Scenario Explorer allows for dynamic, rapid comparison of your scenarios simultaneously.
+Rate scenarios based on your custom, weighted preferences.
 Automatically align and compare reservoir levels, energy prices, pump flows, valve settings, and much more.
 Receive simulated measurements for as far back as you have data and the next six days.
 It forecasts and compares simulated operating scenarios for maintenance, resource usage, or infrastructure improvements.

 Operating Schedule Roadmap